anvitakodru/pathfinder/README.md

-# AStar Path Finder
+# A Star Path Finder

 ## Introduction
 The aim of this project is to provide a path-finding library to approximate the shortest path in real-life situations, like- in maps, games where there can be many hindrances.
 I've considered a 2D Grid having several obstacles genearted randomly and we start from a source cell (top left corner of the grid) to reach towards a goal cell (bottom right corner).
 This project is made using the _p5.js library._
-## Why A* algorithm?
-An explanation
+## The A* algorithm
 A* Search algorithm is indeed a well known technique used in path-finding and graph traversals.
 Consider a square network/grid that has obstacles and we are given a start cell and a target cell.
 Our job is to reach the target cell (if possible) from the start cell as efficiently possible in the shortest path.

 The A* Search Algorithm, selects the node based on a value 'f', which is equal to the summation of two other values, 'g' and 'h'.
 At each succession, node/cell with the smallest ‘f’ value is selected, and processed.